cbrock22/prototype_wsservcli/README.md

 make sure you have node.js installed

-then 'npm install' in the prototype_wsservcli
+then 'npm install' in the prototype_wsservcli directory

 start the server with the command node server.js